 - Healthcare/Patient Contact Experience

 - Resume or CV

-Due to issues that place limitations on U.S. government-subsidized financing for medical education, Temple will only consider applications from U.S. citizens or non-citizens who have permanent resident or refugee/asylee status with the U.S. Immigration and Naturalization Service (INS).
-Applicants with permanent resident or refugee/asylee status need to provide a copy of official INS documentation when completing the CASPA application via the CASPA Program Document Uploader, under “Other.”
+Due to issues that place limitations on U.S. government-subsidized financing for medical education, Temple will only consider applications from U.S. citizens or non-citizens who have permanent resident or refugee/asylee status with the U.S. Citizenship and Immigration Services (USCIS).
+Applicants with permanent resident or refugee/asylee status need to upload a copy of official USCIS documentation when completing the CASPA application.

 Applicants who indicate that they were the recipient of an Academic Infraction on the CASPA application are required to contact the school where the Academic Infraction occurred to provide an official statement.
 This document should outline the details of the event and the outcome of the institutional process.
 Once a CASPA application has been verified, students who responded YES will receive an email outlining instructions for submission.
 Applicants with an Academic Infraction will not be reviewed until this letter has been received.